Obba Developer Documentation

 The installer performs the following steps:

-- Install Obba.dll to %APPDATA%\Obba\bin
+- Install Obba.dll to %LOCALAPPDATA%\Obba\bin

-- Install Obba.jar to %APPDATA%\Obba\lib
+- Install Obba.jar to %LOCALAPPDATA%\Obba

-- Install Obba.properties to %APPDATA%\Obba\lib
+- Install Obba.properties to %LOCALAPPDATA%\Obba

 - Install Obba.xla to %APPDATA%\Microsoft\Excel\XLStart